Beginning a Conversation: Scriptural Reasoning and the Bahá'í Faith editby Ben Schewel

 In this paper the Surah titles of the Qayyum al-asma' will be listed, categorized and commented upon.
 It will be evident that the Qayyum al-asma' is much more than a neo-Qur'anic text or a new Bábi Qur'an.
 As the Báb explicitly states, it provides a deep, batin (inner) dimension to Islamic sacred scripture.
 Through subtle yet bold, often rewritten exegesis of the Qur'an, it opens up the reader to a new era in the understanding the Qur'an consonant with the imminent advent of the messianic Imám, the expected Qá'im.
 For Bahá'ís this first major work of the Báb also includes cryptic predictions of the Bahá'í revelation in the person of the eschatological Imám Husayn, returned as Bahá'u'lláh.

-Introductory Review of Bahá'u'lláh's Lawh-i-Qina', An edit
+Introductory Review of Bahá'u'lláh's Lawh-i-Qina', An editby S. Quinn

 In 1867–68, Bahá'u'lláh addressed Karim Khan Kirmání in his Lawh-i Qiná` (Tablet of the Veil) in response to Kirmání's Risálah dar Javáb-i Su'alát-i Mulla Jamal-i Bábí (A Treatise in Response to Mulla Jamal-i-Bábí's Questions).
 The Lawh-i Qiná` is a wide-ranging Tablet covering themes such as grammatical points in the Writings of the Báb, references to Kirmání in the Qur'an, and rejections of the Qur'an in the early periods of Islam.
 The purpose of this paper is to place the Lawh-i Qiná` in historical context, and demonstrate how that context explains certain elements in the Tablet, including those listed above.
 Indeed, a number of similar themes run through Kirmíní's Irshád al-`avám (Guidance of Common People), Bahá'u'lláh's Kitáb-i Iqán, and the Lawh-i Qiná`.
 The paper will include provisional translations of sample passages from the Lawh-i Qiná`.
+Click here to read this paper online.

 The Bahá'í Faith is the first major religion that encourages its followers to seriously and deliberately make a good use of the human rational and intellectual powers to get a more profound understanding of the multi-layered language of the sacred texts.
 It supports the idea that there has always been an essential and reciprocal relationship between the divine revelation with its hidden meanings on one hand and the fruits of human social/intellectual/scientific endeavors on the other.
 This mutual bond between the divine and the profane constitutes the backbone of what the Faith offers as a new paradigm for an "ever-advancing civilization".